JannisKohle/PiSmartHome/README.md

 If you want to do automation, you can write bots that use the rest api to do more complicated things.

-There are client apps for iOS and desktop, written in Swift / Flutter and Electron.
+There will be client apps for iOS and desktop, written in Swift / Flutter and Electron.

 ## Automation / Bots: